ashleychontos/pySYD/README.md

 ## Summary

-The SYD PYpline -> asteroseismic SYD pipeline ([Huber et al. 2009](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract)) originally written in IDL translated into python
+The SYD PYpline -> asteroseismic SYD pipeline ([Huber et al. 2009](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract)) originally written in IDL translated into python for all your automated asteroseismic needs.

 The pipeline works in two major parts:
 1) findex: automatically finds power excess due to solar-like oscillations using a frequency resolved collapsed autocorrelation function